bhardwaj-nakul/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/get-started.md

 2. Deploy the sample app, use only one of the options below:

 > **NOTE**: The sample app is deployed by pulling the pre-built container images of the sample app
-> from the docker hub OR from the internal container registry (configuration to re)
+> from the docker hub OR from the internal container registry (login to the docker registry from cli and configure `DOCKER_REGISTRY` env
+> variable in `.env` file at `edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection`)

    - **Using OPC-UA ingestion**:
      ```bash